 - Balsamic vinegar - This is an Italian vinegar made of grape must.
 It has a dark color and a distinct flavor.
 Like chocolate, you should buy the best quality you can afford for this recipe.

 - Brown sugar - This is optional.
-When I want to add a little sweetness to my balsamic glaze I add 1-2 tbsp of sugar or honey.
-I like to use brown sugar because I always have that in my cupboard but you can substitute this for honey or maple syrup.
+When I want to add a little sweetness to my balsamic glaze, I add 1-2 tablespoon of sugar or honey.
+I like to use brown sugar because I always have that in my cupboard, but you can substitute this for honey or maple syrup.

-You can find the full ingredient list and instructions on the recipe card below!
+You can find the complete ingredient list and instructions on the recipe card below!

 How to make a balsamic reduction

 Pour the balsamic vinegar into a saucepan and turn on the heat.
-Bring the vinegar to a boil, turn down the heat and let it simmer until it has the desired thickness.
+Bring the vinegar to a boil, turn down the heat, and simmer until it has the desired thickness.

-Tip: Keep an eye on the vinegar while it is boiling and make sure the heat is not too high, the balsamic vinegar burns easily.
+Tip: Keep an eye on the vinegar while boiling and ensure the heat is not too high.
+The balsamic vinegar burns easily.

 You can also make this recipe with sugar.
-Add 1-2 tbsp of (brown) sugar, honey, or maple syrup to the balsamic vinegar.
+Add 1-2 tablespoon of (brown) sugar, honey, or maple syrup to the balsamic vinegar.